Industrial tray and trolley washing machines for Ontario Plants Propagation, Canada

 Pieter van Dijk (Ontario Plants Propagation) shops in the Netherlands:

-“I’m really proud that we get such large, intensive trolley and tray washers”
+“I’m really proud that we get such large, intensive trolley and tray washing machines”

-Pieter van Dijk, born in Poeldijk (the Netherlands) is the Chief Operating Officer at Ontario Plants Propagation.
+Pieter van Dijk, born in Poeldijk (the Netherlands) is the Chief Operating Officer at Ontario Plants Propagation in Canada.
 He spent a lot of time in the Netherlands this spring, due to the coronavirus.

 Right away it was a great opportunity to shop around for new installations for the expansion of the Canadian propagation company.
 Two Limex washing machines, for example, one for Danish trolleys and one for bins and trays.
 “In view of the ever-increasing virus pressure, a necessity.”